Man who could fatally fall asleep at any minute on mission to open NZ's eyes

 "Warren's personal story is the driver of this project.
 He's got a big heart, a passion and it's amazing what he and the Woodville Lions Club are doing in grassroots New Zealand."

-And tomorrow night at 6.30 at Wellington's iconic Backbencher GastroPub, Sleep Health Foundation New Zealand Trust's representatives will debate US President Donald Trump's assertion that "sleep is for wimps".
+And tomorrow at 6.30pm at Wellington's Backbencher GastroPub, Sleep Health Foundation New Zealand Trust's representatives will debate US President Donald Trump's assertion that "sleep is for wimps".

 "A slew of tweets claiming an almost God-like ability to exist successfully with few hours (or almost no) sleep at all clearly sets the USA's 45th President galaxies apart from us mere mortals," Hull said.